UEE62122 | CRICOS 118054F

 Course Outcomes

-Graduates of the Advanced Diploma of Engineering Technology – Electrical will be able to:
+Graduates of the Advanced Diploma of Engineering Technology – Electrical will be equipped with advanced technical knowledge and practical capabilities to:

-• Design, develop, and evaluate complex electrical systems to industry standards.
+• Design, develop, and evaluate complex electrical systems in accordance with industry standards.

 • Diagnose and resolve faults in low-voltage and polyphase electrical circuits.